 Day 12, June 22.
 Sumo from Komic to Kaza town; Booked taxi for Manali; Kaza sightseeing and night stay

 Day 13, June 23.
 (7 a.m.)
 Shared taxi from Kaza to Manali via Losar, Kunzum pass, & Rohtang pass; Night stay at Manali

 Day 14, June 24.
 Explored Manali; HRTC Bus to Delhi

 Day 15, June 25.
 Arrived in Delhi

-Destination 1 - Sarahan Bushahr: Journey to Kinnaur started from the Delhi's ISBT Kashmere Gate.
-We boarded the HRTC bus to Rampur (also known as Rampur Bushahr).
-It is a town located beyond Shimla and Narkanda and home to the Asia's largest Hydro Power Project - The Nathpa Jhakri Hydro Power Station (formerly known as Nathpa Jhakri Power Corporation) at Jhakri.
-We arrived at Rampur around 9.30am.
-As we were thinking of what next, a private bus was leaving for Sarahan Bushahr and we decided to continue the journey to Sarahan.
-Bus takes a detour from Jeori into mountains for more than two hours.
+My journey to explore the Kinnaur and Spiti Valley started from the famous ISBT Kashmere Gate at Delhi.
+We boarded the HRTC bus to Rampur Bushahr.
+It is a town located beyond Shimla and Narkanda and home to the Asia's most massive Hydro Power Project - The Nathpa Jhakri Hydro Power Station (formerly known as Nathpa Jhakri Power Corporation) at Jhakri.
+This town has a rich history.
+We arrived at Rampur around 9.30am and found a private bus leaving for Sarahan Bushahr.
+The bus takes a detour from Jeori into mountains for more than two hours.
 Jeori is a small kasba on the National Highway.

 Sarahan Bushahr: Though located in Shimla district, the place is famous as the Gateway to Kinnaur.
 Sarahan is the abode of the famous Bhimakali temple complex, one of the Shaktipeeths.
 It is by far one of the most well maintained and beautiful temple complexes that I have seen during many years of my travel.
 Surrounded by a small village and hills, it is an excellent place to relax, connect with you before embarking into the deep ravines of Kinnaur and Spiti valley.